 4.)
 Nominations for each position will be acted upon and voted on separately.

 5.)
 Members may nominate themselves or may nominate other members who meet the requirements for certification as a Responsible Person under current BATFE regulations, and are members in good standing.

 6.)
 Nominations for office shall be submitted in writing by U.S. Mail or E-mail to the WPAG Election Chairperson between October 1st and January 31st.

 7.)
-The Election Chairperson shall submit candidate names to the Board of Directors who will verify with each nominee that they will accept the position nominated for, if elected.
+The Election Chairperson or the Board of Directors will verify with each nominee that they will accept the position nominated for, if elected.